-As advocates for exceptional students in the Superior-Greenstone District School Board, members of SEAC work co-operatively with Board staff to effect constructive change for exceptional students.
-Through a collaborative effort, members work as a team to develop a shared focus to represent the needs of all exceptional students.
+As advocates for students with exceptionalities in the Superior-Greenstone District School Board, members of SEAC work co-operatively with Board staff to effect constructive change for students with exceptionalities.
+Through a collaborative effort, members work as a team to develop a shared focus to represent the needs of all students with exceptionalities.

-Acting in an advisory capacity, SEAC reports and makes recommendations to the school board relative to any matter affecting the establishment or development of special education programs and services for exceptional students.
+Acting in an advisory capacity, SEAC reports and makes recommendations to the school board relative to any matter affecting the establishment or development of special education programs and services for students with exceptionalities.